 Cave species completely lost their pigment and sense of sight due to the lack of light.
 Most cave species feed on dead organic matter (detritus), but some are even predators (Dalmatian giant pill-bug; Sphaeromides virei mediodalmatina).

 These species often have very limited distribution, and are therefore very vulnerable.
 For instance, Dalmatian blind water-louse (Proasellus anophthalmus dalmatinus) is spread in a very narrow area in the southern Dalmatia and Herzegovina, and found in a few caves.
-Pretner’s spined cave pill-bug (Monolistra pretneri) is spread in several caves along the river Zrmanja around Žegar, within the river Krka and the Vransko jezero lake on the island of Cres (the only island findings of genus Monolistra in Croatia).
+Pretner’s spined cave pill-bug (Monolistra pretneri) is spread in several caves along the river Zrmanja around Žegar, within the river Krka and the Vransko jezero lake on the island of Cres (the only island finding of genus Monolistra in Croatia).

 Terrestrial isopods (Isopoda Terrestria)